tim-vlc/xhec-mlops-project-student/README.md

 The deliverable of this project is a copy of this repository with the industrialization of the Abalone age prediction model.
 The industrialization takes the form of an API (which runs locally) that can be used to make predictions on new data.

-### Notation
+### Evaluation

-The work will be noted on the following criteria:
+The work will be graded based on the following criteria:

 - **Clarity** and quality of code
   - good module structure
   - naming conventions
-  - (bonus) docstrings, formatting, type hints
+  - correct docstrings, formatting, type hints (the code should be linted and formatted)
 - **Reproducibility** and clarity of instructions to run the code
   - Having a clear README.md with the steps to reproduce to test the code
   - Having a working docker image with the required features (see bellow)
+  - Having clear instructions to re-create the Python environment
 - Having the following **features** in your project
   - Clear README with:
     - context of the project